yushulx/dotnet-mrz-sdk/README.md

 # .NET MRZ Scanner SDK
 The .NET MRZ Scanner SDK is a C# wrapper for [Dynamsoft C++ Label Recognizer SDK](https://www.dynamsoft.com/label-recognition/docs/introduction/?ver=latest).
-It is used to recognize MRZ information for passport, Visa, ID card and travel documents.
+It is used to recognize MRZ information from passport, Visa, ID card and travel documents.

 ## License Activation